TeodorDyakov/the-impossible-promt/README.md

 # hard-for-ai
-this prompt is hard for AI, but easy for human
+this prompt is impossible for AI, but easy for humans.